 - If that is not possible, mention the original source (the one you have not seen) and the secondary source-which alone appears under references.

-- References: details of sources cited, or referred to, in text
+- References are the details of sources cited, or referred to, in-text.

-- Bibliography: sources used but not specifically cited
+- Bibliography refers to the sources used but not specifically cited.

 Warning from a journal